Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 # Configuration of the Raspberry PI PICO

-First off all, I recommend you to setup the test bench according to the schematic in hardware requirements.
+First off all, I recommend you to setup the electrical diagram according to the schematic in hardware requirements.

 The configuration of the PICO is a important step of the project.

-Using the MODBUS protocole to send data to the MCU, we have integrated a specific library to the PICO.
-This library will automaticely analyse each frame and decode them.
+As we are using the MODBUS protocole to send data to the MCU, we have integrated a specific library to the PICO.
+The goal of this library will be to detecte all types of data and decode each frame.

 If you wish to have more information about the library, you can check the following link :